All Episodes

 Well, you know, it's nuts.

-Um, and it's by the way, unconstitutional.
+And it's, by the way, unconstitutional.

 Or the fact that, okay, we know it's COVID, but yet the law allows for partisan observers in all of these states and all of these people that have come out and said they weren't allowed to observe.

-Well, it's a violation of election law.
+Well, that's a violation of election law.

 Not one Democrat have I ever heard concerned about any of these issues.

-You know, one of the things that is getting very intriguing, and we're we're doing our own deep dive investigation into this.
+You know, one of the things that is getting very intriguing, and we're doing our own deep dive investigation into this.

-I just don't want to jump the gun on it, because we are thorough, we are complete, we try to get all our facts straight, everything corroborated before we bring it to you, but we're watching it very closely, and there's a lot there, in my opinion, from what we can see.
+We try to get all our facts straight, everything corroborated before we bring it to you, but we're watching it very closely and there's a lot there, in my opinion, from what we can see.

-But when you think of, okay, now we get up to election day, and in the final three days of the campaign, Donald Trump, barn storms, massive rallies, 14 of them.
+But when you think of, okay, now we get up to Election Day and in the final three days of the campaign, Donald Trump barnstorms massive rallies, 14 of them.

 And then even taking, you know, what, five days off before the final debate.